Tesseract (Google)

 PaddleOCR also includes practical tools like PPOCRLabel to quickly annotate datasets and PP structure to analyze the layout, detect tables, or extract key-value fields.
 The set works on CPU or GPU, runs on Linux, Windows and MacOS (with mobile versions via Paddle Lite) and integrates Python or C++ in a few lines.

-The operation of PaddleOCR is based on a series of very distinct steps.
-First, a module of text detection Identifies relevant areas in a scanned image or document.
-Then, an optional step of Orientation classification Correct slanted or upturned texts.
-Finally, a model of reconnaissance reads the content of these areas and converts it into usable text.
+The operation of PaddleOCR is based on a series of distinct steps.
+First, a text detection module identifies relevant areas in a scanned image or document.
+Then, an optional orientation classification step corrects slanted or rotated text.
+Finally, a recognition model reads the content of these areas and converts it into usable text.

-This modular sequence: detection → orientation → recognition, makes it possible to process simple images as well as structured documents.
+This modular sequence : detection → orientation → recognition, allows PaddleOCR to process both simple images and structured documents.

 The first strong point of PaddleOCR is its very good precision.
-In comparative tests, it makes fewer mistakes than Tesseract, the historical OCR engine, making it a reliable solution even for complex documents.
+In comparative tests, it often makes fewer recognition mistakes than Tesseract, the historical open-source OCR engine, making it a reliable solution even for complex documents.

-Another advantage: paddleOCR is swift.
+Another advantage is that PaddleOCR is very fast.
 When used with a graphics card (GPU), it can process documents several times faster than with a simple processor (CPU).
-This capability is a real plus for companies that have to manage large volumes of files, such as batches of invoices or scanned archives.
+This capability is particularly useful for organizations handling large volumes of files such as invoice batches, scanned archives, or large document repositories.

-Son multi-lingual support is also a major asset: it recognizes more than 80 languages, with greater efficiency for English and Chinese.
-It can also read various file formats (PDF, JPEG, PNG, etc.), making it versatile.
+Its multilingual support is also a major asset: PaddleOCR now supports more than 100 languages, with strong performance on English and Chinese documents.
+It can also read multiple file formats such as PDF, JPEG, or PNG, making it highly versatile for document processing pipelines.

 Despite its strengths, PaddleOCR has some limitations.